Today's candidates have the upper hand. They see 9.1 million open jobs and know that they do not have to settle.

 A picture can paint a thousand words.
 Once you find the right image, don’t forget to take an extra two seconds to write alt text.
 The alt text describes what’s going on in the image or the URL that it links to.
 This context allows for screen readers to understand why you put the picture there in the first place.
 (Bonus: adding alt text also improves your SEO ranking!)

 PS - this goes for videos too.
-Ensure your videos have closed captions!
+Ensure your videos have closed captions!|

 “Click here” doesn’t cut it.
 If you’re linking to another page, ensure that screen readers can understand where you’re headed.

-Be Wary of Italics.
+Be wary of italics.

 Screen readers can’t always read text written in italics.
 If you want to make a point, use bold or punctuation to make your point!